Penalties and Late Payments

 The penalties are the same for all property assessment classes:

-- After July 4, 2022 a 5% penalty will be applied to all assessment classes on the remaining unpaid current balance.
+- After July 4, 2023: 5% penalty will be applied to all assessment classes on the remaining unpaid current balance.

-- After September 1, 2022 an additional 5% penalty will be applied on the remaining unpaid current balance.
+- After September 1, 2023: An additional 5% penalty will be applied on the remaining unpaid current balance.

 Online banking: Pay through your financial institution’s online banking system.
 Check their local cut-off time to ensure payment is received by the due date.